 Figure 5 shows affordability of fixed broadband as percentage of annual net income.
-Broadband of 100mbps is most affordable in Finland, and amounting to 1.9 % of annual net income, followed by Sweden (2%).
+Broadband of 100 mbps is most affordable in Finland, and amounting to 1.9 % of annual net income, followed by Sweden (2%).
 The most expensive high-speed broadband is in Norway, 3% of annual net income.
 Affordability of 30 Mbps broadband was under 2% in all BIN regions and their corresponding countries.
 The greatest affordability disparities are in the Murmansk region.

-Post and Telecom Authority, Internet providers, Statistics offices in Nor-
+Data sources: Finnish Communications Regulatory Authority, Swedish Post and Telecom Authority, Internet providers, Statistics offices in Norway, Sweden, Finland, Russia.